 i.
 Risks Related to Foreign Countries Where the Issuer Acts

-Not applicable, as we do not operate in foreign countries.
+Not applicable, as the Company does not operate in foreign countries.

 j.
 Risks Related to social issues

-We are subject to obligations relating to meeting social goals and respecting the human rights of all stakeholders, which may cause us to incur additional costs, as well as significant contingencies relating to social issues.
+The Company is subject to obligations relating to the fulfillment of social goals and respecting the human rights of all stakeholders, which may cause it to incur additional costs, as well as significant contingencies relating to social issues.

 Social risks arise from possible adverse impacts of its activities regarding the human rights of all stakeholders involved in its operation, including its own employees, consumers, suppliers, investors and the local community where Ser Educacional operates.